Frequently asked questions: Online service Enter Finland

 Unfortunately, you will have to visit a service point when you apply for your first residence permit, a permanent residence permit or Finnish citizenship.

 When you submit your application via the online service Enter Finland, you must prove your identity at a service point of the Finnish Immigration Service or, if you are abroad, at a Finnish mission (embassy or consulate).
 During the same visit, you must present the originals of the documents that you have attached to your application, and possibly give your fingerprints for a residence permit card.

-Usually you must prove your identity at a service point or at a mission within three months of submitting your application in Enter Finland.
-Now the time limit for proving your identity has been extended until 1 June 2022.
-For more information, see: en/handling-matters-during-the-coronavirus-epidemic.
+You must prove your identity at a service point or at a mission within three months of submitting your application in Enter Finland.

 What will happen if I do not use strong identification?